tomjoht/tomjoht.github.io/_restapicourse/docapis_workshop_outline.md

 * Where to get error codes
 * When endpoints have specific status codes
 * How to list status codes
-* Status codes are aren't readily visible
+* Status codes aren't readily visible
 * Status/error codes can assist in troubleshooting

 ## 3.7 Documenting code samples and tutorials